Jigurd/VirtualTabletop/README.md

 **What was hard**:
-1. As mentioned under *What we learned* we learned two methods for serving HTML.
-The first was using a template, by first parsing the HTML file and then executing it.
-This worked fine to start with, but when trying to incorporate cookies this proved otherwise.
-When we did this we executed the template at the start, which involves writing to the responseWriter.
-As it turns out, all headers and similar information must be written before any other information (as far as we understood, this is a problem with HTTP and not specific to Go).
-Our solution was to read the HTML file as pure text and using *func WriteString(w Writer, s string)*, and calling this at the end of the relevant handler function.
-This also makes it possible, and fairly easy, to add more to the HTML output without changing the actual file.
+1. When figuring out how to use cookies we had a lot of problems.
+At the start we were parsing the html to a template and executing it at the top of the handlers.
+This was not a very good idea.
+As it turns out, headers and cookies need to be set before anything is written to the responseWriter (as far as we understand this is a "problem" with HTTP and not specific to Go), so when we tried to set the cookies, nothing was saved.
+This was obviously a fairly easy fix.
+All that is needed is to execute or write the HTML at the end, but nevertheless this was time consuming to figure out.

 **Total hours**: